-- 1943 – Allied forces bombarded the historical centre of Florence and many buildings were lost.
+- 1943 – Allied forces bombarded the historical center of Florence and many buildings were lost.

-- 1966 – unusually powerful flash flood of Arno River caused immense damage to the historical heritage in the city, especially to the millions of manuscripts and books.
-The efforts in saving this wealth led to the development of multiple methods of art conservation, works continue up to this day.
+- 1966 – unusually powerful flash flood of the Arno River caused immense damage to the historical heritage of the city, especially to the millions of manuscripts and books.
+The efforts in saving this wealth led to the development of multiple methods of art conservation, and works continue up to this day.

 - 1982 – the historical center of the city was included in the list of UNESCO World Heritage sites.

 Florence developed on the banks of the 70-90 m wide Arno River that after some 100 km reaches the Tyrrhenian Sea.
 Most of the city is to the north of the river but dense historical quarters and many historical buildings are on the southern bank as well.
 This southern neighborhood is named Oltrarno.

 Central part of the historical city is comparatively flat but hills surround the city.
 To the south, near the city are somewhat lower hills with interesting historical churches, fortifications, villas, parks, and vineyards.
 Many of the traditional panoramas of Florence are taken from these hills, for example from San Miniato al Monte Basilica.